 Retiring into your 60’s and 70’s can seem like an enormous challenge to pull off.
-But some people are following the ‘FIRE’ movement, retiring early and parting from their careers in their 30’s and 40’s.
+But some people are following the ‘FIRE’ movement.
+They achieve Financial Independence at a young age.
+Then they are retiring early and parting from their careers in their 30’s and 40’s.

 In today’s episode, we talk about the ‘FIRE’ movement and what it actually takes to achieve this ‘financial independence/retire early’ goal.